rust-lang/rust/src/doc/trpl/choosing-your-guarantees.md

 % Choosing your Guarantees

-One important feature of Rust as language is that it lets us control the costs and guarantees of a program.
+One important feature of Rust is that it lets us control the costs and guarantees of a program.

 There are various &ldquo;wrapper type&rdquo; abstractions in the Rust standard library which embody